x2es/test-chat-app/README.md

    It depends only on node's `http` and `crypto` libraries.
    It supports `opcodes=[1,8]` and successfully passes about 100 tests of `wstest` [Autobahn TestSuite](http://autobahn.ws/testsuite/).
-   Recent test reports plased at: `./testsuite-raw-ws-autobahn/reports/servers/index.html` For testing purposes have implemented `./echo-servers-raw-ws.js` which responds to `wstest` requests.
+   Recent test reports plased at: `./testsuite-raw-ws-autobahn/reports/servers/index.html` Echo server was implemented for testing purposes: `./echo-servers-raw-ws.js`.
+It responds to `wstest` requests.

  * Server-Sent Events (SSE) implementation: `./backend/lib/sse/*`
    It is absolutely minimal implementation for chat-app purposes.